bormaxi8080/osint-timeline/DRAFT.md

 ----

+Big Ass Data Broker Opt-Out List.
+This list, also known as BADBOOL, was started in September 2017 and was most recently updated on July 29, 2025 to reorder the list by priority.
+We also removed PeekYou (which has entirely aggregate data), removed notes about Verecor/Vericora limitations which no longer exist, explained how to remove more types of Radaris records, improved CheckPeople, removed IDTrue (the site has been dead for a minute), updated USA People Search, and added money to SpyFly: https://github.com/yaelwrites/Big-Ass-Data-Broker-Opt-Out-List

 ----

 **OSINT Tools, Services and Investigations:**

+Ferox Buster.
+A fast, simple, recursive content discovery tool written in Rust: https://github.com/epi052/feroxbuster

+Matkap is intended for educational and research purposes only.
+This tool is designed to help cybersecurity professionals analyze and understand Telegram bot interactions, particularly those that may pose security risks: https://github.com/0x6rss/matkap

 ----

 **Universal Search & AI:**

+Strawberry Browser.
+The power of AI — in your daily workflows: https://strawberrybrowser.com/

 ----

 **Software Development & APIs:**

+Tolgee.
+An open-source localization platform developers enjoy to working with: https://github.com/tolgee/tolgee-platform

+Python Implementation of MUVERA (Multi-Vector Retrieval via Fixed Dimensional Encodings): https://github.com/sigridjineth/muvera-py

 ----

 **Linux & DevOps:**

+NetSonar is a network diagnostics tool for pinging hosts (ICMP/TCP/UDP/HTTP), managing network interfaces, and discovering local devices/services: https://github.com/sn4k3/NetSonar

 ----

 **Flipper Zero & Other Devices:**

+FlipperZero Animator.
+This script converts GIFs into 2-color frames for Flipper Zero.
+It resizes frames to 128x64 pixels, saves as PNG files, and generates the meta file for it.
+Ideal for Flipper Zero animations: https://github.com/nenomg/FlipperZeroAnimator

 ----